jasp-stats/jasp-desktop/Resources/Help/analyses/robustbayesianmetaanalysis.md

 - Heterogeneity: Display a plot with the estimated heterogeneity parameter tau.
 - Weights: Display a plot with the estimated weights corresponding to the p-values cut-offs.
   - Weight function: Combine the weights into a weight function and display that instead.
+    - Rescale x-axis: Make the differences between the individual ticks on x-axis equal for easier interpretability.

 #### Type
 - Model averaged: Pooled estimates will contain model averaged estimates across all models.